Polprzewodnikowy/SummerCart64/docs/04_config_options.md

 - `3` - SRAM 256 kib save is enabled
 - `4` - FlashRAM 1 Mib save is enabled
 - `5` - SRAM 768 kib save is enabled
+- `6` - SRAM 1 Mib save is enabled

 Use this setting for selecting save type that will be emulated.
 Only one save type can be enabled.
-Any successful write to this config will disable automatic save writeback to SD card when previously enabled.
+Any successful write to this config will disable automatic save writeback to USB or SD card when previously enabled.

 ---